nevakee716/cwNetwork/Help_layout.md

 PS : If an object is present twice in the JSON object, one time in a group and one time in another group, it will be display twice in the network.

+### Group To Select On Start

+List the groups you want to display when the network is started.
+Use comma separator

 ### Assign Icon to Group :

-You can assign a FontAwesome Icon to a group.
-Use NameGroup,FontAwesomeUnicode,color||NameGroup2,FontAwesomeUnicode2,color2.
+You can assign a FontAwesome Icon to a group.(go to this website to find the code http://fontawesome.io/icons/) Use NameGroup,FontAwesomeUnicode,color||NameGroup2,FontAwesomeUnicode2,color2.
 For exemple, Organisation,f1ad,#f0a30a
 <img src="https://raw.githubusercontent.com/nevakee716/cwNetwork/master/screen/4.png" alt="Drawing" style="width: 95%;"/>

 ### Arrow Direction :